NuGet/docs.microsoft.com-nuget/docs/Guides/Install-NuGet.md

 - Replication a package

 > [!Note]
-> You might also be interested in the [NuGet Package Explorer](https://github.com/NuGetPackageExplorer/NuGetPackageExplorer), an open-source, stand-alone tool to visually explore and create NuGet packages.
+> Another good tool is the [NuGet Package Explorer](https://github.com/NuGetPackageExplorer/NuGetPackageExplorer), an open-source, stand-alone tool to visually explore, create, and edit NuGet packages.
+It's very helpful, for example, to make experimental changes to a package structure without having to rebuild the package each time.
-> Also, the cross-platform [.NET Core CLI](https://docs.microsoft.com/dotnet/articles/core/tools/index#installation) toolchain for developing .NET Core applications also supports a [dotnet restore](https://docs.microsoft.com/dotnet/articles/core/tools/dotnet-restore) command that performs a nuget restore.
-No other nuget commands are available in the .NET Core CLI at present, however.
+> The cross-platform [.NET Core CLI](https://docs.microsoft.com/dotnet/articles/core/tools/index#installation) toolchain, used for developing .NET Core applications, supports several NuGet commands, such as delete, locals, push, pack, and restore.

 ## NuGet CLI